scarlson1/typesense-dashboard/README.md

 Then use the address displayed in your console under "Forwarding" as the node when connecting your cluster (ex: f4ab4aad2e7b.ngrok-free.app).
 [Ngrok docs](https://ngrok.com/docs/using-ngrok-with/docker/)

 If using the Github pages option, pass the `--enable-cors` flag in typesense command.

+Use an admin key to authenticate.
+Cluster credentials are stored in session storage and will be removed when the window is closed.

 ### Docker